Hurricane Betsy: Louisiana

 These levee breaches flooded parts of Gentilly, the Upper Ninth Ward, and the Lower Ninth Ward of New Orleans as well as Arabi and Chalmette in neighboring St. Bernard Parish.

 On the morning of September 10, 1965, US Senator Russell Long called President Lyndon Johnson pleading for federal aid and for him to visit the city of New Orleans.
 During the phone call Long suggested that the gesture would help Long, US Representative Edwin Willis, and Johnson himself win re-election.
 Five hours later, Johnson arrived in the, promising New Orleans Mayor Vic Schiro federal aid.

 It was ten days or more before the water level in New Orleans went down enough for people to return to their homes.
 It took even longer than that to restore their flooded houses to a livable condition.
 Those who did not have family or friends with dry homes had to sleep in the shelters at night and forage for supplies during the day, while waiting for the federal government to provide emergency relief in the form of trailers.
 In all, 164,000 homes were flooded at the second landfall.

-Evidence suggests that cheap construction and poor maintenance of the structures led to the failure of the levees.
-However, popular rumor persists that they were intentionally breached, possibly as a means of salvaging the French Quarter and central business district.
+Evidence suggests that cheap construction and poor maintenance of the structures contributed to the failure of the levees.
+The French Quarter and Central Business District are situated on the natural levee along the Mississippi River, among the higher ground in New Orleans, and consequently are less vulnerable to flooding than many surrounding areas.
+Popular rumor nevertheless persists that some levees were intentionally breached, possibly as a means of salvaging the French Quarter and Central Business District.
+There is no established evidence that the levees were deliberately breached for this purpose.

 Many of the barges that had been traveling on the Mississippi River were engulfed by the hurricane.
 One of the barges, MTC-602, contained 600 tons of deadly chlorine gas contained in cylinders.
 Chlorine gas, which was used frequently as a chemical weapon in World War I, is a powerful irritant that can inflict damage to the eyes, nose, throat and lungs, and (at high concentrations and prolonged exposure) cause death by asphyxiation.
 It was estimated that the amount of chlorine loaded on the barge was enough to kill 40,000 people.
 The barge had sunk near Baton Rouge, where an estimated 300,000 people lived.
 The residents in the harbor area were evacuated until the barge was recovered.
 President Lyndon B. Johnson ordered the Navy and Army Engineers to find and raise the barge.
 While it took months to locate and make the appropriate plans for raising the barge, the actual process of raising it took around two hours.
 The barge was reportedly recovered, without any problems, on November 12, 1965.